crate/cloud-reference/docs/user-roles.rst

 =================================

 On this page you can find information about the different user roles and privileges relevant to CrateDB Cloud.
-The first section describes these for the users created within CrateDB Cloud: the organization and project roles, respectively.
+The first section describes these for the users created within CrateDB Cloud: the organization roles.
 The second section describes a different type of users, namely CrateDB users, and their privileges and constraints.

-In general, CrateDB Cloud users are created by the admins of their respective organizations, and their function is to support project management for these organizations in CrateDB Cloud.
+In general, CrateDB Cloud users are created by the admins of their respective organizations, and their function is to support management for these organizations in CrateDB Cloud.
 By contrast, CrateDB users are either generated automatically or created as part of the CrateDB Cloud cluster deployment process, and support the operation of CrateDB Cloud clusters specifically.

 .. rubric:: Table of contents